The School of Creatology

 (1903)

-The School of Creatology pays respect to our Creatives across the world and their great works that bring beauty, knowledge, and solutions to all of us and our earth.
-Nothing created by SoC is made with AI.
-Everything… eg, words, structures, titles, thoughts, sounds, paragraphs, images, are originally created by SoC and paid Creators.
+AIFREE.
+The School of Creatology pays respect to our Creatives across the world and their great works that bring beauty, knowledge, and solutions to all of us and our earth, by ensuring nothing is made with AI.
+Everything… eg, words, structures, titles, thoughts, ideas, videos, images… are originally created by SOC, from scratch, and paid Creators.
 Nothing is taken.